saladel/100-Days-of-Code-with-Python/README.md

 ## ***Day 3***: Learnt the difference between == (equality sign) and = (assignment sign).
 Learnt about pythons' if-else statement and how to nest an elif in an if-else statement.
 ###   - Built an odd or even number application.
 It checks if a number is odd or even.
 App link: https://repl.it/@9T9AD/day-3-1-exercise#main.py
 ###   - Built a BMI calculator (v2) application.
 It takes the user bmi and check if the person is underweight, normal weight, overweight or obese.
 App link: https://repl.it/@9T9AD/day-3-2-exercise#main.py
+###   - Built a Leap Year calculator.
+You Input a year, It'll check if the year is a leap year or not.
+This app tested my knowledge in if-else statements and algorithms.
+This is the link to the algorithm the app follows https://bit.ly/36BjS2D App link: https://repl.it/@9T9AD/day-3-3-exercise#main.py
+###   - Built a Love calculator.
+It takes both people's names and check for the number of times the letters in the word TRUE occurs.
+Then check for the number of times the letters in the word LOVE occurs, then combines the numbers to make a 2 digit number.
+App link: https://repl.it/@9T9AD/day-3-5-exercise#main.py